| A Bishoujo Senshi Sailor Moon fan fiction storyChronicled by Dro'gan NiteFlier

 He showed me the spiritual side of the world, and how to interact

+with it.
 Ran taught me as well.
 Even though I still don't know his full

 name, like Saiun, Gaolus, Cojiro, and Maishu, he opened a different